What is Ashiatsu Massage?

 I started experimenting with standing on my clients' backs and using my feet to give more pressure.
 My balance and leverage were limited as I only had the ceiling and wall to use.
 When I saw someone teaching Ashiatsu massage in a massage magazine, I knew this was the answer!
 I signed up for Ashiatsu training, and the rest is history.
 To learn more about how learning my Ashiatsu transformed my career read my blog Massage, Rolfing, and Life Experiences.

 Have you ever wondered how you were going to get through a full day of 5-6 deep tissue massages?
 Do clients continually ask for deeper pressure when you're giving them all you have?

 Even as a petite therapist, I never had any issues providing the deep pressure my clients craved.
 Body mechanics, anatomy knowledge, and technique go a long way in helping you increase your depth during the massage, but the repetitive wear and tear can eventually break down the body of the savviest massage therapist.
 And even with the best of body mechanics, doing myofascial work can be brutal on the hands and shoulder girdle.
 But at the age of 52, I have no problem providing up to 4 to 5 Rolfing sessions a day using gravity, my hips, and my feet.

 With Ashiatsu barefoot massage, you can provide a deeper pressure using your body weight.

 As a Rolfer, long fascial holds lasting 2-3 minutes are effortless when I'm using my feet.
 And the social distance?!?
-I love the fact that I do not feel like I'm on top of the client and all up in their space.
+I love the fact that I don't feel like I'm on top of the client and all up in their space.
 If I were using my elbow or hands, my face would be about one foot, give or take a few inches from the client's body; it's at least 4'9" away when I'm using my feet!
 There are many benefits and perks to being able to use your feet, especially when you're working the back, hips, and legs.